Quest for 'French Islam' goes to the classroom

 Many do not speak French and have no knowledge of French law or customs, obstacles that the training is geared to address.

-"There is no miracle cure (to radicalisation)," said ICP rector Philippe Bordeyne.
-"But the long-term work is to train religious leaders so they're more at ease in society ... capable of combating prejudices, helping to fight radicalisation."
+"There is no miracle cure (to decimalization)," said ICP rector Philippe Bordeyne.
+"But the long-term work is to train religious leaders so they're more at ease in society ... capable of combating prejudices, helping to fight decimalization."

 The fact that Islam has no central authority as Catholicism does with the pope, together with the traditional reluctance of French officials to deal with religious matters, has led to rival versions of the faith by different imams.